JoshuaRamos87/Threaded-Selection-Sort/README.md

 # Threaded-Selection-Sort
-Implementation of threads for comparing threaded selectionSort and regular selectionSort
+Implementation of selectionSort using threads to compare threaded selectionSort and regular selectionSort
 ## Approach
 I wanted to compare the speed increase of a poor sorting algorithm with one that had the implementation of using threads.
 I chose the simple selectionSort algorithm because its O(n^2) average complexity makes it easy to compare, plus it is a very simple algorithm to understand.
 With some notable helper functions like createRandomVec() the rest was up to the threaded implementation of selectionSort.